dansmyers/IntroToCS-Spring-2021/README.md

 2. **You do need to be consistent**.
 The system rewards you for putting forward good, consistent effort.
 Working diligently and carefully will allow you to accumulate all of the points that you need for a B.

 3. **You will get lots of feedback**.
 The autograded tests will tell you, unambiguously, whether your answers for a programming question are correct or not.
-The standards for the final project will likewise be transparent.
+The standards for the final project and the lab reports will likewise be transparent.

 4. **Some work will be done in class**.
 Completing the six required labs is easy if you attend class during the lab periods.